Matbe34/lankir/docs/_static/README.md

 ## License

 All assets in this directory should be:
-- Created specifically for PDF App, OR
+- Created specifically for Lankir, OR
 - Licensed under a compatible open-source license (CC0, CC-BY, MIT, etc.)

 Do not include copyrighted images without proper licensing.